shahilprasad/shahilprasad/README.md

 ## Hi there, I'm Shahil 👋

-Transitioning nurse to tech professional with a focus on Cybersecurity and Cloud Computing.

-Currently an undergraduate at the University of Technology Sydney (UTS), studying a Bachelor of Information Technology with Networking and Cybersecurity majors.

-Expertise in full-stack development, underscored by a strong foundation in cybersecurity.
-Proven ability to navigate high-pressure situations, ensuring meticulous attention to detail and protocol adherence.
-Adept at problem-solving and delivering customer-centric solutions.
+Driven by a passion for securing the digital world, I am a transitioning nurse leveraging my healthcare background into the dynamic realm of cloud and cybersecurity.

+With hands-on experience in full-stack development and currently pursuing a Bachelor of Information Technology (Networking and Cybersecurity Major), I bring a unique blend of precision, problem-solving, and technical acumen to the tech industry.
+My certifications whilst being an undergraduate demonstrate my commitment to continuous growth and learning.

+I'm adept at delivering customer-centric solutions, ensuring meticulous attention to detail and protocol, honed from my experience in healthcare.
+I'm eager to apply my adaptability and drive in the dynamic world of technology to build secure and innovative cloud solutions.

 ---

+- 🎉  Certificates I've completed:
+    - AZ-900: Azure Fundamental
+    - AI-900: Azure AI Fundamentals
+    - SC-900: Security, Compliance, and Identity Fundamentals
+    - ISC2 CC: Certified in Cybersecurity
+    - Google Cybersecurity Certificate
+    - GitHub Foundations Certificate

 - 🔭 Certificates I'm currently working towards:
     - AZ-104: Azure Administrator Associate
-    - AI:900 Azure AI Fundamentals

 -  🌱 Certificates in the planning:
-    - ISC2 CC: Certified in Cybersecurity
+    - Cisco CCNA
     - CompTIA Security+ (Plus)

 ---